laushinka/chatty/README.md

-An attempt at building a simple chat application.
+An attempt at building a simple chat application using Socket.IO.